 - Amazon Guesthouse: A clean and modern hostel close to Itaewon Station.
 Both shared dorms and private rooms with kitchenettes are offered.

-- Mosc: A newer guesthouse that features clean private rooms with both shared and private facilities.
-Located close to Seoul Central Masjid (Mosque).
+- MOSC Guesthouse: A newer property that features clean private rooms with both shared and private facilities.
+Located close to Central Masjid (Mosque).

-- G Guesthouse Itaewon In Seoul: A super central Itaewon guesthouse outfitting guests with a choice of shared dorms or private rooms with private en-suites.
-A flashy artistic style gives this place cool vibe that’s often missing in the budget accommodations markets.
+- G Guesthouse Itaewon In Seoul: A super central Itaewon choice outfitting guests with a choice of shared dorms or private rooms with private en-suites.
+A flashy artistic style gives this place cool vibe that’s often missing in the budget market.
 (The rooftop terrace with views of N Seoul Tower helps, too.)

 Along with Jongno-gu to the north, Jung-gu forms Seoul’s city centre.
-Jung-gu is, on the whole, the quieter of the two alternatives with pockets of tranquil residential areas set among the bustle of its crazier corners like Myeongdong and Dongdaemun.
+Jung-gu is, on the whole, the quieter of the two alternatives.
+Pockets of tranquil residential areas are set among the bustle of its crazier corners like Myeongdong and Dongdaemun.

 Like Jongno-gu, Jung-gu stretches through half of central Seoul.
-There’s a wide variety here, everything from cheap hostels and guesthouses to Seoul’s most luxurious digs.
-Here are a few of the best hotels in Jung-gu:
+There’s a wide variety of accommodations with everything from cheap hostels & small pensions to Seoul’s most luxurious digs.

-- Gloryinn: A simple hotel offering excellent value for private rooms in central Seoul.
+- Gloryinn: A simple modern hotel offering excellent value for private accommodations in central Seoul.
 Located within close walking distance of several markets include Dongdaemun Market.

-- Hotel Skypark Kingstown Dongdaemun: A modern 4-star hotel that’s surprisingly budget-friendly for its central location just steps from Dongdaemun.
-Terrace offers amazing views onto Seoul including Namsan and N Seoul Tower.
+- Hotel Skypark Kingstown Dongdaemun: A modern 4-star hotel that’s surprisingly budget-friendly for its great location just steps from Dongdaemun.
+Terrace offers amazing views onto the cityscape including Namsan and N Seoul Tower.

 - The Shilla Seoul: A top contender for one of the best luxury hotels in Asia.
 Everything—from the decor and views to the spa & fitness facilities—is simply divine.
 Don’t miss out on one of the world’s finest Korean meals at the on-site La Yeon, a rare triple Michelin star restaurant.

-Outside of its expat-friendly enclave of Itaewon, Yongsan-gu isn’t necessarily on top of most lists of where to stay in Seoul.
-The district is snuggled between glitzy Gangnam to the south and the one-two punch of Jung-gu & Jongno-gu to the north.
+Outside of its expat-friendly enclave of Itaewon, Yongsan-gu isn’t one of the most popular areas to stay in Seoul for travellers.
+The district is snuggled between glitzy Gangnam area to the south and the one-two punch of Jung-gu & Jongno-gu to the north.

-Like the smaller Itaewon neighbourhood within it, Yongsan-gu caters more towards the budget end of accommodations in Seoul.
-There’s only a small handful of mid-range and luxury options in Yongsan-gu, which don’t necessarily offer much better value than you’d find in a more central neighbourhood.
-Here are a few of the best hotels in Yongsan-gu.
+Like the smaller Itaewon area within it, Yongsan-gu caters to the budget end of accommodations in Seoul.
+There’s only a small handful of mid-range and luxury options in Yongsan-gu, which don’t necessarily offer better value than those in a more central area.

-- Haha Guesthouse Itaewon: A small guesthouse run by a passionate owner who loves to make her guests feel at home.
-The beautiful garden and terrace feel miles away from the bustle of the city nearby.
+- Haha Guesthouse Itaewon: A small inn run by a passionate owner who loves to make her guests feel at home.
+The beautiful garden and terrace feel miles away from the urban bustle nearby.

 - Majung Haus Seoul Station: A hip and colourful little guesthouse sporting an excellent location in Yongsan-gu.
 Fifth floor terrace with views of N Seoul Tower sets this one apart.

-- 24 Guesthouse Seoul Station Premier: A simple and clean guesthouse that’s located within steps of Seoul Station.
+- 24 Guesthouse Seoul Station Premier: A simple and clean pension that’s located within steps of the main train station.
 Reservations include a free breakfast.

-Outside of getting close to Hongdae, consider staying in Mapo-gu for good value accommodation in a relatively quiet district.
-Transportation connections to the core of the city are great, too.
-All of Seoul’s best tourist attractions are a short metro ride away.
+Outside of getting close to this chilled out district, consider staying in Mapo-gu for good value accommodation in a quieter district.
+Transportation connections to the core of Seoul are great, too.

 Only Jung-gu has a better selection of accommodation than Mapo-gu.
-A large percentage of these properties are in and around Hongdae.
+A large percentage of these properties are in & around Hongdae, possibly the chillest area in Seoul.
 Most fall within the budget to mid-range with little offered in the luxury segment.
-Here are some of the best hotels in Mapo-gu:

-- UWA Guesthouse: A simple no-frills guesthouse that provides comfortable dorms and private rooms with shared facilities.
+- UWA Guesthouse: A simple no-frills inn that provides comfortable dorms and private rooms with shared facilities.
 Located a short walk from Hongdae, the most popular area in Mapo-gu.

-- Cocoa Guesthouse: A bright and clean guesthouse in the centre of Mapo-gu (Hongdae).
+- Cocoa Guesthouse: A bright and clean property in the centre of Mapo-gu.
 An endless variety of rooms are available from shared dorms to private rooms with en-suite bathrooms.